How to handle my grief allows my space to enjoy my memories again.

 I write this article to bring you a glimmer of hope if you are grieving.
 Before we continue, I need to address the issue.
 Grief sucks.

-That suffocating feeling when you struggle to keep your head above water.
+That feeling of gasping for air when you struggle to keep your head above water.
 While time depends on your situation, the world keeps moving on.
-I’m not here to bring destructive grief into your life.
-Mourning the end of life, a relationship, a career, or a dream is a hard thing.
+I’m not here to bring your life down with destructive grief.
+Mourning the end of life, relationships, careers, or dreams is a hard thing.
 The past decade has familiarized me with the heavy blanket of loss.

 Now for hope.
 I’m here to share how helping a stranger, hearing “Love is like a butterfly,” and the ever-changing leaves helped me find the gifts hidden in grief.
 What does grief have to do with Dolly Parton’s songs?
-Usually, nothing.
+Usually, nothing at all.
 This morning, absolutely everything.

-I was at the grocery store, hoping to grab a few things while the orthodontist adjusted my child’s braces.
+I encountered the grocery store, hoping to grab something while the orthodontist adjusted my child’s braces.
 As I walked through the automatic doors, the 70s air conditioning and music blasted me.
 Grabbing a basket, I turned to acknowledge the attendant.
 But he wasn’t at his station.

-The attendant was kneeling next to an elderly gentleman on the vitamin shelf.
+The attendant was kneeling next to an elderly gentleman by the vitamin shelf.
 He was struggling to help the man to his feet.
-I walked over and asked if I could help.
+I walked over and asked if I could offer assistance.
 They both looked relieved and agreed.

-“I’ll count to three, okay?” the attendant guided the fallen gentleman.
+“I’ll count to three, okay?” instructed the fallen gentleman.

-Each of us reached out an arm, and the gentleman was lifted.
-Under the feet of three men, the man was back on his feet.
+Each of us extended an arm, and the gentleman leaned on us.
+Under the feet of three men, this man got back on his feet.
 Thanking us both, he seemed more embarrassed than anything.
-He mentioned that his son was picking up medication from the pharmacy, so the attendant went to find him.
-Still concerned about his stability, I volunteered to stay with the gentleman.
+He mentioned that his son was picking up medication from the pharmacy, so the greeter went to find him.
+I still worried about his stability, and I volunteered to stay with the gentleman.
 We chatted while we waited.
 A few times, he referred to me as “young lady.”
-Bless his sweet heart as silver streaks passed through my hair.
-When the attendant returned with the man’s son, we said our goodbyes.
+Bless his sweet heart as the silver streaks in my hair passed by.
+When the greeter returned with the man’s son, we said our goodbyes.

 Noticing the time, I hurried to gather the items on my list.
 As I walked through the aisles, I noticed my mood changing.
-Melancholy seeped in, pervasive.
+The melancholy seeped in, omnipresent.
 Shaking it off, I refocused on shopping.
 Collecting the items on my list, I felt tears prick at my eyes.

 What is happening in the world?